Text Size

 Argument on Motions

-Trial Setting
+Trial Scheduling

-Trial Managment Order - McShane.pdf
+Trial Management Order - McShane.pdf

 Expedited Case Management

-If the parties agree to an expedited trial schedule, the court will set a case management conference to discuss limits on discovery and the need for dispositive motions.
-The court will make every effort to set a trial date within six months of the expedited case management conference.
+If the parties agree to an expedited trial schedule, the Court will set a case management conference to discuss limits on discovery and the need for dispositive motions.
+The Court will make every effort to set a trial date within six months of the expedited case management conference.

 Jury Trial Innovations